Terence Eden. He has a beard and is smiling.

 Dave Winer is Wrong About Hackdays

 Dave Winer is totally off base when he says "Hackathons are how marketing guys wish software were made."
 Perhaps it's different in his part of the world, but over here, hackdays are fun!
-All the hackathon / hackdays I've been to are, essentially, Scrapheap Challenge* for software people. *Note to Americans, Junkyard Wars is the […]
+All the hackathon / hackdays I've been to are, essentially, Scrapheap Challenge for software people.
+The last hackday I went to was about people learning, playing, relaxing, building, tinkering, bodging,…

 Displaying Twitter Photos via Entities